-The Big Pop Up: Anti-poverty event draws hundreds
+The Big Pop Up: Anti-poverty Event Draws Hundreds

-HERTFORD — Landon Mason arrived at the Perquimans County Recreation Center Tuesday morning and checked his watch.
+Landon Mason arrived at the Perquimans County Recreation Center Tuesday morning (May 25) and checked his watch.

 It was only 7:15 a.m. and people were already lined up in their vehicles for a free food giveaway event that wasn’t scheduled to start for another three hours.